Rjmoodie/yardpass-upgrade/Ideation/beta-testing-page.md

 - Confetti or celebration animation (subtle)

 **CTA (for invited users):**
-"Download YardPass" → Shows download options
+"Download Liventix" → Shows download options

 **CTA (for waitlist users):**
 "Not invited yet?
 Join the waitlist"